 We should also pay tribute to how well-designed the tank on this model is – it feels like Breville really thought about refilling as a friction point for users, and designed the model around that.
 As such, it’s ridiculously easy to lift out and refill, but also has a good capacity – a solid 5 litres, which puts the Philips’ 2 litre tank to shame.
 As a result, the Breville The Smart Mist humidifier is far better suited to large rooms, and can handle spaces up to 40 square meters/430 square feet.

-Priced at $229, we have no hesitation in recommending this machine as an upgrade pick worth trying.
+With an RRP of $229, we have no hesitation in recommending this machine as an upgrade pick worth trying.

 Dyson’s build-quality makes this ultrasonic model a strong contender in the quality humidifier stakes, but it’s hard to overlook the cost of the unit, and it’s no longer widely available in Australia.